 Over the years I've heard bar skippers pontificating at how the Sussex Yacht Club must be making a packet from the Royal Escape Race, which is just wrong.
 The truth is that not a single penny collected from race entries or donated by our valued sponsors goes to SYC or benefits any of the organising team, who are all volunteers.
-The efforts of the SYC Office is given free and even this website has been developed at no charge.
+The efforts of the SYC Office is given free as is the website.

 We do of course get huge bills each year with the largest costs being the social events in France along with the provision of prizes and silver; for example the cost of engraving and insuring our historic trophies makes you wince.
 Cost control is taken very seriously, unless it's to do with making the race better for you, which is why we always seem to go over budget when it comes to keeping the drinks flowing at the prize giving.